rita-barbosa/LAPR2-2223/docs/sprintB/us004/01.requirements-engineering/Readme.md

-# US 004 - To submit an announcement
+# US 004 - To submit a Request for an Announcement

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.
+As an owner, I intend to submit a request for listing a property for sale or rent, choosing the responsible agent.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-Each announcement lists a property for sale or/and rent, and it is assigned to an agent.
+Each request lists a property for sale or/and rent, and it is assigned to an agent.

 The sale's standard information is the property's listing, the price/rent, the renting contract's duration (when applicable), area, location, distance from the City Center, and one or more photographs.